Canon 1D X Mark II vs 1Ds Mark III

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1DX Mark II indeed provides movie recording capabilities, while the 1Ds Mark III does not.
 The highest resolution format that the 1DX Mark II can use is 4K/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1DX Mark II and the 1Ds Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.76x).
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Canon 1Ds Mark III in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1Ds Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the 1Ds Mark III uses Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.
+The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark III only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark II and Canon EOS-1Ds Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.